rfuzzo/MWSE/docs/source/events/combatStart.md

 	More information: https://github.com/MWSE/MWSE/tree/master/docs
 -->

 The combatStart event occurs when combat is about to begin between two actors.
 This event allows scripts to prevent combat from starting.
+An actor A can start combat with actor B, which will fire the event.
+Then the actor B may also start combat with actor A which will trigger the event again.

 ```lua
 --- @param e combatStartEventData